mff-uk/dataspecer/packages/shacl/README.md

 After going through the validation report, the data validation process with the ShEx validator and the generated ShEx artifact from Dataspecer is complete.

-## Data nodes targetting with SHACL and ShEx
+## Data nodes targeting with SHACL and ShEx

 To validate data, SHACL and ShEx need to set a node, which is going to be validated against a specific structure in data.